singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 broccoli-taco serve
 ```

+Check out the site thus far at [http://localhost:4200/](http://localhost:4200/).

 #### 5. Build Site into Folder
-Again in the root of your broccoli-taco, run the following command:
+Again in the root of your broccoli-taco site, run the following command:

 ```
 broccoli-taco build dist